bphd/PodMan-OSX/README.md

 You might not need to do anything with the default setup to enable internet connectivity from inside the container.
 Additionally, `curl` may work even if `ping` doesn't.

-See discussion [here](https://github.com/sickcodes/Docker-OSX/issues/177) and [here](https://github.com/sickcodes/Docker-OSX/issues/72) and [here](https://github.com/sickcodes/Docker-OSX/issues/88).
+See discussion [here](https://github.com/bphd/PodMan-OSX/issues/177) and [here](https://github.com/bphd/PodMan-OSX/issues/72) and [here](https://github.com/bphd/PodMan-OSX/issues/88).

 ### Enable IPv4 forwarding for bridged network connections for remote installations

 This is not required for LOCAL installations.

-Additionally note it may [cause the host to leak your IP, even if you're using a VPN in the container](https://sick.codes/cve-2020-15590/).
+Additionally note it may [cause the host to leak your IP, even if you're using a VPN in the container](https://bphd/cve-2020-15590/).

-However, if you're trying to connect to an instance of Docker-OSX remotely (e.g. an instance of Docker-OSX hosted in a datacenter), this may improve your performance:
+However, if you're trying to connect to an instance of PodMan-OSX remotely (e.g. an instance of PodMan-OSX hosted in a datacenter), this may improve your performance:

 ```bash
 # enable for current session